EEG appointments are available on Wednesdays

 We currently offer routine (20 minute), sleep deprived (1 hour) and prolonged sleep deprived (3 hour) EEGs on site at Brisbane Neurology.
+Reports are available within 24 hours.

 This service requires a referral from a medical practitioner.